 The retrograde approach, also known as ureteroscopy, requires no incisions in the skin and sometimes carries less perioperative risk, making it a great option.
 However, it can yield incomplete results for larger stones.
 Its stone-free rate -the frequency of follow-up X-rays showing removal of all visible stone- goes down as stone size goes up.
 This can lead to multiple return trips to the operating room, a common occurrence for patients who make stones repeatedly over time.

 Percutaneous access or percutaneous nephrolithotomy is more involved than the retrograde approach, but most of that work is performed by your operative team.
 Once access is gained to the collecting system of the kidney, more efficient and effective devices can be used inside to quickly treat a large amount of stone with little harm done to the kidney.
 While the procedure may sound more painful, current surgical and anesthetic techniques can leave patients feeling the same or better than a retrograde approach would.
 Best of all, this approach yields the highest stone-free rate possible for this stone type.

 The best treatment for kidney stones will always be prevention.
 Hydration, reducing salt intake, and managing the other risk factors determined by your urologist form the foundation of any stone prevention plan.
 However, when stones form and then grow into large stones, your stone experts at Georgia Urology can really make an impact.
 No matter how big or hard the stone gets, we will make every effort to get you stone-free safely.
 After treatment success, we will then double back and help you identify how such a large stone formed and provide you a roadmap for prevention.

-When you are stuck between a rock and a hard place, request Georgia Urology, the most respected and venerated kidney stone experts in Georgia.
+When you are stuck between a rock and a hard place, choose Georgia Urology, the most respected and venerated kidney stone experts in Georgia.
 You can either discuss this with your PCP or utilize our rapid response Stone11 hotline.
 Whether it is me or one of our other stone experts, we will be there to support you from start to finish.